Trump's Attorney General Pick Opposes Hate Crime Laws And Roe v. Wade

-Your new attorney general opposed the Hate Crimes Prevention Act, has had to defend racist statements he’s made throughout his career and believes that Roe v.
+President-elect Donald Trump’s attorney general pick opposed the Hate Crimes Prevention Act, has had to defend racist statements he’s made throughout his career and believes that Roe v.
 Wade is one of the “worst” Supreme Court decisions “of all time.”

 But it was one mother’s comments prior to the speech Tuesday that rang through all the noise.